 - one 4-credit capstone course during the seven-week session, for admitted degree candidates only

-Begin planning in early March, as you will need to register for courses, apply for housing (if you want to live on campus), submit an I-20 application, and coordinate with the US embassy or consulate in your country to determine how long it will take to process your visa request.
+Begin planning in early January, as you will need to submit documentation (both financial and biographical) as part of your I-20 application, register for courses, apply for housing (if you want to live on campus), and coordinate with the U.S. embassy or consulate in your country to apply for an F-1 student visa.

-Summer School registration opens in early March, the I-20 request deadline is in early May, and on-campus housing is limited—so don’t delay.
-See the international student guidelines for Summer School.
-Please note that if you obtain an I-20 from HSS for an F-1 visa, it is not possible to continue studying on the F-1 at Harvard Extension School due to the part-time nature of the program.
+Summer School registration opens in early March, the I-20 request deadline is in early May, F-1 student visa appointments experience considerable wait times, and on-campus housing is limited – so don’t delay!
+See Harvard Summer School’s international student guidelines for more detailed information and instructions.
+Please note that if you obtain an I-20 from Harvard Summer School for an F-1 student visa, it is not possible to continue studying on your F-1 student visa at Harvard Extension School due to the part-time nature of the program.

 Limited financial aid funding is available to non-US citizens.
 You may be eligible to borrow a private education loan through a lender of your choice with a US citizen as a cosigner.

 For short, one or two day offerings, you may be interested in noncredit Professional Development Programs offered by the Harvard Division of Continuing Education.